Why Sous Vide Skirt Steak Is the Best Way to Enjoy This Cut

 Skirt steak’s bold flavor pairs well with an array of side dishes.
 Consequently, you can dress it up or keep it simple:

-- Classic Chimichurri: This sauce—made with fresh parsley, cilantro, garlic, vinegar, and olive oil—provides a tangy counterpoint to the steak’s richness.
+- Classic Chimichurri: This sauce – made with fresh parsley, cilantro, garlic, vinegar, and olive oil – provides a tangy counterpoint to the steak’s richness.

 - Roasted Vegetables: Caramelized bell peppers, onions, and zucchini echo the flavors of a traditional fajita, enhancing your meal’s appeal.

 - Buttery Mashed Potatoes or Rice Bowls: If you’re seeking comfort food, pair your steak slices with creamy mashed potatoes or a hearty rice bowl.
+And for a rich, quick side, don’t miss our 3-Ingredient Creamed Spinach, which pairs beautifully with beef.

 - Tacos and Fajitas: Thinly sliced sous vide skirt steak makes an extraordinary taco or fajita filling when combined with onions, peppers, and fresh salsa.